rangv/MarchWorkshop/AzureIoTCentral/README.md

     | To        | Your email address             |
     | Notes     | MXChip temperature exceeded the threshold. |

-    > [!NOTE]
-    > To receive an email notification, the email address must be a [user ID in the application](howto-administer.md), and that user must have signed in to the application at least once.
+    > **Note:** To receive an email notification, the email address must be a [user ID in the application](howto-administer.md), and that user must have signed in to the application at least once.

     ![Temperature action](images/temperatureaction.png)